-- 9.12.1.
+- 9.11.1.
 A student who does not achieve the requirements to pass a module shall fail that module.
-In most cases, this shall be because the module mark is lower than the pass mark. - 9.12.2.
+In most cases, this shall be because the module mark is lower than the pass mark. - 9.11.2.
 In some cases, it may be possible to achieve module marks higher than the pass mark of 50%, but fail the module, where not all of the requirements as set out in the approved module specifications are met.
-In these instances, the module mark shall be considered a fail.
+In these instances, the module mark shall be considered a fail. - 9.11.3.

-9.12.3.
 In all cases where the requirements for award are met, the award shall be made.
 There shall be no further opportunity for a student to resit or retake failed modules in an attempt to achieve a higher mark.

-9.13.
+9.12.
 Awards

-- 9.13.1.
-All students are registered on a course of study leading to a specified award. - 9.13.2.
+- 9.12.1.
+All students are registered on a course of study leading to a specified award. - 9.12.2.
 The title of the award that may be achieved by a student following an approved course of study will be determined at the point of course approval.
 The combination of modules which lead to a particular named award will also be determined at the point of course approval and recorded in the course specification.

-9.14.
+9.13.
 Taught Postgraduate Award Requirements

-- 9.14.1.
+- 9.13.1.
 To be eligible for a postgraduate taught award, a student must: - a) meet the requirements for the validated course of study for which they are registered; - b) meet the minimum credit requirements for the award; - c) meet the requirements for the duration of registration. - d) meet the minimum credit value at the level of the award; meet the requirements for a named exit award approved at validation

-Qualification Total Credit Permitted RPL Credits Level 6 Credits Level 7 credits Certificate of Personal and Professional Development 60 n/a PG Certificate 60 n/a n/a 60 PG Diploma 120 n/a n/a 120 Integrated Masters Degree 120 at Level 4 120 at Level 5 360 120 Masters Degree 180 100 NB RPL may not be applied to any Dissertation/ Project/ Capstone Project module. n/a 180 Extended Masters Degree 240 n/a 60 180
+Qualification Total Credits Level 6 Credits Level 7 credits Certificate of Personal and Professional Development 60 n/a PG Certificate 60 n/a n/a 60 PG Diploma 120 n/a n/a 120 Integrated Masters Degree 120 at Level 4 120 at Level 5 120 120

+Qualification Total Credits Permitted RPL Credits Level 6 Credits Level 7 credits Masters Degree 100 NB RPL may not be applied to any Dissertation/ Project/ Capstone Project module. n/a 180 Extended Masters Degree 180 n/a n/a 180 Master of Fine Arts 240 100 n/a 240

-\can be at any level from 4-7
+^{}can be at any level from 4-7

-9.15.
+9.14.
 Requirements for Award of Postgraduate Certificate

-- 9.15.1.
+- 9.14.1.
 To be eligible for the Postgraduate Certificate, a student must: - a) take and pass modules to a total value of 60 credits at Level 7.
 A compensated pass for one module of up to 30 credits is permitted (unless specified otherwise by the relevant professional, statutory and regulatory body). - b) achieve a minimum average module mark of 50% (unless specified otherwise by the relevant professional statutory and regulatory body).

-9.16.
+9.15.
 Requirements for Award of Postgraduate Diploma

-- 9.16.1.
+- 9.15.1.
 To be eligible for the Postgraduate Diploma, a student must: - a) take and pass modules to a total value of 120 credits at Level 7.
 A compensated pass for one module of up to 30 credits (excluding any Dissertation or Project) is permitted (unless specified otherwise by the relevant professional statutory and regulatory body). - b) Achieve a minimum average module mark of 50% (unless specified otherwise by the relevant professional statutory and regulatory body).

-9.17.
+9.16.
 Requirements for Award of Integrated Masters Degree